andrewberls/validation.js/README.md

 <input type="text" placeholder="Enter amount" data-validate-type="number" />
 ```

 Note that the HTML5 `<input type="number">` may also be appropriate, depending on your use case.
-You can see numeric type checking in action [here](http://fake.com).
+See an example of numeric type checking [here](http://andrewberls.github.io/validation.js/examples/basic.html).

 ### To Do
-* email validation
+* email field validation
 * alert-style error boxes, slide-downs, etc
 * Inline notifications